Grant Program

 CHEFA Grant History

 CHEFA established the philanthropic Grant Program in 2002 to provide nonprofit organizations operating/seeking to operate a program(s) or having capital expenditure needs in Connecticut, with the opportunity to access funding through competitive grants.
 The program was established for 501(c)(3) nonprofit organizations and public educational institutions that are constituent units as defined in C.G.S.§10a-1, within three core priorities for the organization: Education, Healthcare, and Cultural.
-In the years since, these priorities have been refined to differentiate Childcare, Human Services, and Long-Term Care/Senior Living Facilities, for a total of six core funding priorities.
+In the years since, these priorities have been refined to differentiate Childcare, Human Services & Wellness, and Long-Term Care/Senior Living Facilities, for a total of six core funding priorities.
 The initial effort partnered CHEFA with Community Foundations throughout the state to determine the organizations selected to receive grants.
 After a few years, the program was revamped to be a competitive grant program run by CHEFA grant staff.
 THE GRANTS PROGRAM UTILIZES NO STATE OF CONNECTICUT FUNDS.

-Since inception, CHEFA has awarded more than $50 million to worthwhile programs and projects having a positive impact on the lives of Connecticut residents.
-CHEFA has embraced its philanthropic role beyond grantmaking, including: convening educational forums, collaborating on statewide committees, and serving as a resource on innovative nonprofit financing.
+Since inception, CHEFA has awarded more than $52 million to worthwhile programs and projects having a positive impact on the lives of Connecticut residents.
+CHEFA has

 Contact Jen Chapman for more information.